Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

-These reactions turn matter neutron-rich provided the following condition is fulfilled:
+If matter is exposed long enough to neutrinos to reach an equilibrium, these reactions turn matter neutron-rich, provided the following condition is fulfilled:

 One should keep in mind an important difference between neutrino emission from protoneutron stars formed in core-collapse supernovae and the emission from a neutron-star merger remnant (see Fig.~\ref{fig:lumi-e}).
 In the supernova case, we deal with the deleptonization of a hot neutron star and consequently we expect slightly higher fluxes for $\nu_e$'s than $\bar\nu_e$'s.
 However, due to the fact that the $\bar\nu_e$ spectrum is slightly hotter than the $\nu_e$ spectrum, the luminosities of both flavors are rather similar.
-According to Eq.~\eqref{eq:nrichcond} this implies that the average energies between $\bar\nu_e$ and $\nu_e$ should differ by at least $4\Delta \approx 5.2$~MeV.
-Such large differences are not reached in any modern neutrino-wind simulation~\cite{huedepohl10,fischer10,Martinez-Pinedo.Fischer.ea:2012,Roberts.Reddy.Shen:2012,Martinez-Pinedo.Fischer.Huther:2014,mirizzi15}.
+According to Eq.~\eqref{eq:nrichcond} this implies that the average energies between $\bar\nu_e$ and $\nu_e$ should differ by at least $4\Delta \approx 5.2$~MeV to produce neutron rich ejecta.
+Such large differences are not reached in any modern neutrino-wind simulation~\cite{huedepohl10,fischer10,Martinez-Pinedo.Fischer.ea:2012,Roberts.Reddy.Shen:2012,Martinez-Pinedo.Fischer.Huther:2014,mirizzi15,Fischer.Guo.ea:2020}.

 In the case of a neutron star merger the initial configuration corresponds to a cold very neutron-rich neutron star.
 Due to the merger dynamics the final merger remnant and accretion disk is heated to large temperatures.
 The large temperatures favor the production of electron-positron pairs and the material tends to protonize towards the new equilibrium $Y_e$ on timescales of hundreds of ms as determined by the weak interaction timescale in matter affected by neutrino interactions \citep{Beloborodov:2003,Arcones.Martinez-Pinedo.ea:2010}.
 During this phase the luminosities and average energies of $\bar\nu_e$ are much larger than those of $\nu_e$ (see right panels of Fig.~\ref{fig:lumi-e}), reducing the required energy difference of Eq.~(\ref{eq:nrichcond}).
-Hence, even if the impact of neutrino process in mergers is expected to be substantial~\cite{Wanajo.Sekiguchi.ea:2014,perego14,sekiguchi15,martin15,sekiguchi16,Foucart.Oconnor.ea:2016,Martin.Perego.ea:2018} the (late) ejecta affected by neutrino interactions are expected to be still neutron-rich enough to produce a (weak) r~process, while early dynamic ejecta, emerging from spiral arms after the collision, stay in any case very neutron-rich and lead to a strong r~process.
+Hence, even if the impact of neutrino reactions in mergers is expected to be substantial~\cite{Wanajo.Sekiguchi.ea:2014,perego14,sekiguchi15,martin15,sekiguchi16,Foucart.Oconnor.ea:2016,Martin.Perego.ea:2018} the (late) ejecta affected by neutrino interactions are expected to be still neutron-rich enough to produce a (weak) r-process, while early dynamic ejecta, emerging from spiral arms after the collision, stay in any case very neutron-rich and lead to a strong r-process.